openstack/bifrost/doc/source/contributor/testenv.rst

 Bifrost supports using virtual machines to emulate the hardware.

 The VirtualBMC_ project is used as an IPMI proxy, so that the same ``ipmi`` hardware type can be used as for real hardware.
+Redfish emulator from sushy-tools_ is also installed.

 #.
 Set ``testing`` to *true* in the
    ``playbooks/inventory/group_vars/target`` file.